PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 ### Execute code to save the four DataFrames as delta tables in the lakehouse

-Execute the Python code in the next cell which saves all four DataFrames loaded in the previous steps as lakehouse tables in the delta format.
+Execute the code in the next cell which saves all four DataFrames as lakehouse tables in the delta format.

 ``` python
 # save all bronze layer tables